 Your library transformation will enhance your visitor experience with clearly defined quiet and social areas, increased access to the materials you need and want, discovery-based learning opportunities for all generations and innovative technology services.
 Specifically, you can expect to see an expanded children's area, a teen/young adult lounge with post-secondary resources, triple the community meeting rooms space, increased large print and young adult book stacks space, comfortable reading areas, a hands-on learning center, a fire suppression system and increased parking along with added outdoor green space.

 We are adding 10,000 SF to the existing 30,000 SF building.
 There will be a 2-story addition on the SE end of the existing building and 1-story additions on the NW and NE ends.
-Renditions are currently being developed and will be posted on this site when complete.
+Renditions are available in the lobby of the Sandpoint Library.

 The contract with Architects West Inc., of Coeur d’ Alene was signed in early March.
 AWI was selected because of a favorable history of working with them on the Clark Fork branch building project and for their specialized expertise in library design.
-The construction bidding process will take place in February or March of 2017.
+The construction bidding process is currently underway.

 East Bonner County Library District is committed to using earth-friendly practices in our day to day operations.
 The building will not be LEED certified, however, energy-efficient elements are being implemented into the design.